 This provides hands-on help from artists and creative organisations who will come into schools to complement teaching across the curriculum.
 It will be delivered via the Regional Arts and Education Networks.

 The four Regional Arts and Education Networks cover the same areas as the existing Regional Education Consortia.
 They work with schools, the Regional Education Consortia, local authorities and stakeholders in the education, arts, creative, cultural and heritage sectors to increase and improve arts experiences and opportunities in schools.

 They do this by building bridges between the education sector and arts practitioners; arts, culture and heritage organisations and providers; and venues such as museum, libraries and archives.

 If you are a teacher, head teacher or teaching assistant you can find arts practitioners and creative organisations by registering with this website and searching our database.

 You can register with this website to showcase your skills and experience so education providers can contact you to work with them.

 Opportunities for young people

-The Education Programme also encourages schools to provide children and young people with opportunities to go one step further in their exploration of cultural and arts experiences via the Experiencing the Arts Fund.
+The Education Programme also encourages schools to provide children and young people with opportunities to go one step further in their exploration of cultural and arts experiences via the Creative learning through the arts grant.
 This is made up of two strands.

 • Go and See